 “Unfortunately, this change introduced more latency and a race-condition in the new connection management code, under heavy load."

-The software update that Microsoft rolled out that led to the outage was designed to improve the connections of Azure AD servers to caching services to speed up service.
+The software update that Microsoft rolled out that led to the outage was designed to improve the connections of Microsoft Entra ID servers to caching services to speed up service.
 The outage began in the European data centers but then began to spread as customers in other regions came online and Microsoft’s engineers scrambled to reroute traffic to mitigate the problem, without success.

 “Unfortunately, this change introduced more latency and a race-condition in the new connection management code, under heavy load.
 This caused the MFA service to slow down processing of requests, initially impacting the West EU DCs (which services APAC and EMEA traffic).
 During this time, multiple mitigations were applied - including changes in the traffic patterns in the EU DCs, disablement of auto-mitigation systems to reduce traffic volumes and eventually traffic which was rerouted to East US DC,” Microsoft said.